ALL RECENT VICTORIES

 Client is charged with domestic assault and battery after the victim called a federal agent and told her that she had been struck by the client.
 The victim told police that she had been hit and thrown to the ground by the client.
 CASE DISMISSED

-Client is charged with assault with a dangerous weapon to wit a gun.
+Client is charged with assault with a dangerous weapon to with a gun.
 According to the police report, the client lifted and threatened the alleged victim with a gun.
 CASE DISMISSED

-Client is charged with negligent operation of motor vehicle after his car crashes through a restaurant.
+Client is charged with negligent operation of a motor vehicle after his car crashes through a restaurant.

 Client is charged with possession of a stun gun after he consents to a search of his room by police officers.
 Police also find class B drugs in his room.
 CASE DISMISSED

 Client is charged with assault and battery with a dangerous weapon after his wife reports to the police that he had hit her with a snow brush in their car.
-Wife and client are going through a divorce and wife has lied to the police before about client.
+The wife and client are going through a divorce and the wife has lied to the police before about client.
 Police testify on behalf of client.
 NOT GUILTY

 Client is charged with operating under the influence after failing four field sobriety test and blowing a .08 on the breathalyzer.
 CASE DISMISSED

 Client was charged with assault and battery with a dangerous weapon.
-Eyewitness stated he kicked the victim.
+An eyewitness stated he kicked the victim.
 CASE DISMISSED

 Client was found asleep in his truck at a red light.
 His foot was on the brake and the car was in gear. a person stopped and called the police.
 The police banged on the truck for 20 minutes.
 The police finally broke the window.
 The client almost fell out of his truck, his eyes were bloodshot and glassy and had a strong odor of alcohol coming from him.
 He was charged with Operating under the Influence 5th Offense.

-Client has ongoing feud with his neighbor.
+Client has an ongoing feud with his neighbor.
 Client is videotaped moving his arm up and down in the area of the neighbor’s car.
-Neighbor later finds that his car had multiple scratches on it.
+The neighbor later finds that his car had multiple scratches on it.
 The videotape of the incident is brought to court.
 The client is charged with Malicious Damage to a Motor Vehicle.
 CASE DISMISSED

 Client is stopped at a sobriety checkpoint in Dorchester.
-Client admits to drinking.
-The trooper smells a strong odor of alcohol coming from the client, his eyes are glassy and his speech is thick tongued.
-Client fails three field sobriety tests.
+The client admits to drinking.
+The trooper smells a strong odor of alcohol coming from the client, his eyes are glassy and his speech is thick-tongued.
+He fails three field sobriety tests.
 CASE DISMISSED

 Client is stopped at a roadblock in Brighton.
 Client admits to drinking and fails three field sobriety tests.
 Client takes the breathalyzer test and is higher than the legal limit (.09).

 Client is stopped at a Sobriety Checkpoint operated by the Massachusetts State Police otherwise known as a roadblock.
-Client smells like alcohol, is slurring his words and is unsteady on his feet.
+Client smells like alcohol, is slurring his words, and is unsteady on his feet.
 Client in a slurred speech states that he has four beers.
-Client is charged with Operating Under the Influence of Alcohol or DWI, DUI, OUI.
+He is charged with Operating Under the Influence of Alcohol or DWI, DUI, OUI.
 CASE DISMISSED

 Client is charged with Operating Under the Influence 2nd Offense.
-Police stop client at 11:30 after they see the car travel over a double yellow line.
+Police stop the client at 11:30 after they see the car travel over a double yellow line.
 The police officer observes an odor of alcohol coming from the driver.
 The client states he knows he is over the limit.
-Client fails two field sobriety tests.
+The client fails two field sobriety tests.
 NOT GUILTY

-Client, a 40 year old man is charged with a motor vehicle offenses after he gets in to a road rage incident with an 80 year old man.
-The client alleged got out of his car and punched the car of the older man.
-The police apply for charges and file an immediate threat which suspends the clients license.
+Client, a 40 year old man is charged with a motor vehicle offense after he gets into a road rage incident with an 80-year-old man.
+The client allegedly got out of his car and punched the car of older man.
+The police apply for charges and file an immediate threat that suspends the client’s license.
 CASE DISMISSED and LICENSE RESTORED

 Client is charged in Superior Court with Operating Under the Influence Causing Serious Bodily Injury and Leaving the Scene of Personal Injury.
-Client hits two people on bicycles and and leaves the scene.
-Client is later arrested, admits to the crime and takes a breath test result in an over .20.
+Client hits two people on bicycles and leaves the scene.
+He is later arrested, admits to the crime, and takes a breath test result in an over .20.
 Client is facing a mandatory minimum jail sentence.
 Case resolved with no jail sentence.